msen7437/Kubernetes-Performance-Testing/Testing-Environment/Monitoring.md

 ![image-20230214125719176](../Images/grafana.png)

-- If you press on the four squares on the left, you can press on `Browse>General>Kubernetes/Compute Ressources/Namespace(Pods)` you should be able to see something like this:
+- If you click on the four squares on the left, you can press on `Browse>General>Kubernetes/Compute Ressources/Namespace(Pods)` you should be able to see something like this:

 ​	![image-20230214125719176](../Images/grafana-dashboard.png)